Lyle Makosky Values and Ethics in Sport Fund

 Financial awards to support the critical study of sport will be granted annually to applicants who meet the criteria in these categories:

-- Post-secondary student active in sport at a non-high-performance level.
+- Post-secondary students active in sport at a non-high-performance level.

-- Sport practitioner active/working in sport as a high performance coach, official or administrator.
+- Sport practitioners active/working in sport as a high-performance coach, official or administrator.

-- Educator working in a sport, sports sciences, or sport management/administration or other applicable discipline.
+- 4) Educators working in a sport, sports sciences, or sport management/administration or other applicable discipline.